 Research also notes that poor sleep causes hormonal disruption.
 This can be from poor quality sleep or lack of sleep.
-Whatever the cause, it results in increased appetite and hunger.
+Whatever the cause, be it your mattress, pillow or insomnia, it results in increased appetite and hunger.
 Both of which aggravate the situation.

 Too Much Sleep is Bad As Well